A Collection of the Most Common Subwoofer Wiring Diagrams, A Helpful Reference for Wiring your Bass Speakers

-The impedance of the car audio subs add together.
+In the above diagram, the impedance of the subs add together.
 The negative of one speaker connects to the positive of the other.

 The combined total impedance here is 8 ohms.
-If the speakers were each 4 ohm subs, then the combined impedance would be 4 ohms.
+If the speakers were 4 ohms each, then the combined impedance would be 4 ohms.
 The two speakers wired in series add to each other.
 Since there are two sets of these, when they are then wired in parallel to each other, each pair is reduced in half as if they were one speaker, just like regular parallel wiring.
 Therefor, the two 8 ohm speakers in series became 16 ohms, then two 16 ohm “speakers” wired in parallel become 8 ohms.
 This shows that multiple woofers can be wired to achieve a normal load and therefor can be driven by a single amp.
 If all 4 of the above 8 ohm speakers were wired in parallel only, then the combined load would be 2 ohms.
 If they were 4 ohm woofers and all wired in parallel, then the new load would be one ohm.
-Most car stereo power amps can not drive a one ohm load.
-The power amp will burn up or shut off.
-Therefor four 4 ohm subs wired series/parallel as above diagram, will give a single 4 ohm load and can easily be driven by any car audio power amp.
+This would be great for a One Ohm stable amp, but many car stereo power amps can not drive a one ohm load.
+If too low a load is put on the amp, it will become very hot, blow a fuse and shut off, or burn up.
+Four 4 ohm subs wired series/parallel as above diagram, will give a single 4 ohm load and can easily be driven by any power amp.

-Showing two 4 ohm DVC woofers, each woofer’s voice coils are wired in series to form an 8 ohm load per woofer, then the two 8 ohm woofers are wired in parallel to form a final 4 ohm load.
+Above diagram showing two 4 ohm DVC woofers, each woofer’s voice coils are wired in series to form an 8 ohm load per woofer, then the two 8 ohm woofers are wired in parallel to form a final 4 ohm load.
+Additional subwoofer wiring diagrams below:

-Diagram shows two DVC 2 Ohm subs with each subwoofer’s voice coils wired in series to form 4 ohm speakers (2 + 2 = 4), then the two 4 ohm subs are wired in parallel with each other to form a single 2 Ohm Load.
+Diagram shows two DVC 2 Ohm subs with each subwoofer’s voice coils wired in series to form a 4 ohm speaker (2 + 2 = 4), then the two 4 ohm subs are wired in parallel with each other to form a single 2 Ohm Load.